Absolute measurement of the exchange interaction in an InSb quantum well using Landau-level tunnelling spectroscopy: Discussion

 where $E^\nu_\text{ex}$ are coefficients representing the product of the Coulomb interaction and the exchange integral between the ground state Landau level and the Landau level with filling factor $\nu$, and $F_\nu$ is the fractional electron occupation of the higher Landau level.

-To determine the fractional electron occupation of the Landau levels, the broadened Landau level density of states at finite temperature is used to numerically calculate the electrochemical potential.
-This in turn allows the populations of each of the Landau levels to be calculated.
-The first step is to calculate the total density of states in an applied field due to the contribution of all Landau levels, which is described by

-where $\Delta E\approx3.5$~meV is the Lorentzian broadening of the Landau levels, which has been estimated from the observed onset of the Shubnikov de Haas oscillations.
-This broadening is in good agreement with Lorentzian peak widths of Landau levels in I-V curves, \cref{fig:IV}, which are $\sim35$~mV corresponding to $\sim5$~meV using the leverage factor 7.0~V/eV.
-It is now possible to determine the electrochemical potential in a particular field by numerically satisfying the condition.

-where $\mu$ is the electrochemical potential, $f(E,\mu,T)$ is the Fermi function and $n$ is the sheet electron density which has been determined from SdH measurements.
-The calculated $\mu$ as a function of the magnetic field is seen to oscillate as Landau levels are emptied, as shown in \cref{fig:heatmap}.
-Following this numerical solution to obtain $\mu$, \cref{Eqn:Chemical_Potential} can then be applied to individual Landau levels to obtain the populations $n_\nu$ of each Landau level at a given $B$.
-The electron occupation for each filling factor can be extracted by taking the population, $n_\nu$ and dividing this by the Landau Level density of states, $F_\nu = n_\nu/(eB/h)$.
-This describes the relationship for the fraction of occupied states in each Landau Level as a function of the magnetic field.
+The fractional occupations were determined by numerically solving the broadened Landau level density of states at finite temperature (details in Supplementary Material).
 Plotting these electron occupations shows that the $\nu=4$ level starts to deplete at approximately 3~T before any detectable shift in the $\nu=1$ level occurs, see \cref{fig:E_ex}.
 Notably, this shift aligns with the onset of the depletion for the $\nu=3$ level at around 4~T.

-The expression in \cref{Eqn:Eex_fit} is fitted using a linear regression to obtain the coefficients of $E_{\text{ex}}^2=6.6$~meV and $E_{\text{ex}}^3=4.6$~meV, with negligible values for $E_{\text{ex}}^4$ and above, with the obtained fit shown in \cref{fig:E_ex}.
+The expression in \cref{Eqn:Eex_fit} is fitted using a linear regression to obtain the coefficients of $E_{\text{ex}}^2=6.6$~meV and $E_{\text{ex}}^3=4.6$~meV, with negligible values for $E_{\text{ex}}^4$ and above, with the fit obtained shown in \cref{fig:E_ex}.
 This empirical, phenomenological method of investigating the behavior of electrons in a 2DEG quantum well provides evidence that the $\nu=2$ and $\nu=3$ levels have similar interaction strengths with the $\nu=1$ level.
 The slight deviation between the measured exchange shift and the fit of $E_\text{ex}$ could be attributed to a further reduction in the coulomb interaction between electrons in $\nu=1$ level as they become more localized due to the reduction of the magnetic length which is proportional to $1/\sqrt{B}$.